ssyuen/Note/.github/PULL_REQUEST_TEMPLATE.md

 _Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
 If you're unsure about any of them, don't hesitate to ask on the mailing list.
 We're here to help!
-This is simply a reminder of what we are going to look for before merging your code._
+This is simply a reminder of what we are going to look for before merging your code.
+Remember, only check if it is appropriate for what you are doing._

-- [ ] All tests pass locally with my changes
+- [ ] All tests pass locally with my changes (used unit tests)
-- [ ] I have added necessary documentation (if appropriate)
+- [ ] I have added all necessary documenation that is informative (if appropriate)
+- [ ] Code is .NET CLS Compliant and generates no warnings
+- [ ] Methods which can be extensions methods have been marked
+- [ ] Methods which can be overloaded have been overloaded
+- [ ] Code has inline comments
 - [ ] Any dependent changes have been merged and published in related repositories

 ## Further Comments

-If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc.
+If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc. Write Below:

 ## Attributions
 Pull request template has been adopted from https://github.com/rabbitmq/rabbitmq-dotnet-client/blob/0ffd443eb1a3de7de8db58ece20b26e379355a73/.github/PULL_REQUEST_TEMPLATE.md